JS-RML/Advanced-high-speed-scooping/README.md

 ```

 ### 3.2 Changing execution parameters
 In the 'GRIPPER/OBJECTS/Card.py', there are some parameters you can adjust to scoop the card.
+The same code exist in the each object source file(domino.py, goStone.py, cracker.py ...)
 (They are all a one-dimensional array with four elements L0, L1, R0 and R1 in order.)
 - ***scoopingPosition*** : Ready position of the finger and thumb(degree).
 - ***grabPosition*** : Grab position of the finger and thumb(degree).